 - 2.13.1 Transite is a non-friable, Category II material.
 The Transite panels must remain intact during the abatement process.
 Removal should be performed along with the floor tile removal. - 2.13.2 Pre-clean work area.
 This shall include thorough wet cleaning and/or HEPA vacuuming of all surfaces to the satisfaction of the API prior to installation of isolation barriers or covering equipment, etc. within the work area. - 2.13.3 Isolate abatement area from adjacent areas by covering openings and penetrations to non-work areas with critical barriers, as appropriate.
 These shall include but not be limited to: drains, doorways, windows, stairwells, pipe chases, systems, electrical shaft ways, conduit openings, hatches, etc. - 2.13.4 Cover existing non-removable items and equipment with critical barriers.
-This shall include all HVAC system equipment and duct work not covered with material scheduled for removal, registers, lights, junction boxes, and other items/equipment above the existing ceiling. - 2.13.5 Install flooring coverings with two layers of polyethylene sheeting extending at least five feet from the work area. - 2.13.6 The Transite panels should be sufficiently wet utilizing a hand pump sprayer and amended water. - 2.13.7 Remove the retaining bolts or other anchors while holding the Transite panel in place.
+This shall include all HVAC system equipment and duct work not covered with material scheduled for removal, registers, lights, junction boxes, and other items/equipment above the existing ceiling. - 2.13.5 Install flooring coverings with two layers of polyethylene sheeting extending at least five feet from the work area. - 2.13.6 The Transite panels should be sufficiently wet utilizing a hand pump sprayer and amended water.

+- 2.13.7 Remove the retaining bolts or other anchors while holding the Transite panel in place.
 The panels should carefully be removed one at time and lowered on to the polyethylene sheeting. - 2.13.8 The Transite panels should be wrapped with two (2) layers of polyethylene sheeting and labeled appropriately for disposal as asbestos waste.
 Once the panels are removed the polyethylene sheeting should be encapsulated and discarded as asbestos waste.

-2.14 REMOVAL OF GLUE DOTS ASSOCIATED WITH BLACKBOARDS/ TACKBOARDS/ CEILING TILES
+2.14 REMOVAL OF GLUE DOTS ASSOCIATED WITH BLACKBOARD/TACKBOARDS

-- 2.15.1 The glue dots associated with the classroom blackboards/tackboards and spline ceilings are assumed to contain asbestos.
-The locations and quantities of glue dots to be removed are defined in Table 1 of Section 1.2. - 2.14.2 Glue dots are a non-friable, Category I material and must be removed as a non-friable project.
+- 2.14.1 Glue dots are a non-friable, Category I material and must be removed as a non-friable project.
 The glue dots must remain intact during the abatement process.
-The use of mechanical equipment that will render this material friable is not permitted. - 2.14.3 The determination of how much breakage during removal that would make this process a friable task shall be made by the on-site API.
-Should the on-site API deem the work as friable, work shall be halted and shall proceed according to containment methods defined by the ACR. - 2.14.4 Install flooring coverings with one layer of polyethylene sheeting extending at least five feet from the work area. - 2.14.5 The glue dot waste and polyethylene floor covering should be placed in asbestos disposal bags.
+The use of mechanical equipment that will render this material friable is not permitted.
+The determination of how much breakage during removal that would make this process a friable task shall be made by the Contractor.
+If deemed friable, work shall be halted and proceed according to containment methods defined by the ACR. - 2.14.2 The glue dots associated with the classroom blackboards/tackboards and spline ceilings are assumed to contain asbestos.
+The locations and quantities of glue dots to be removed are defined in Table 1 of Section 1.2. - 2.14.3 The determination of how much breakage during removal that would make this process a friable task shall be made by the on-site API.
+Should the on-site API deem the work as friable, work shall be halted and shall proceed according to containment methods defined by the ACR. - 2.14.4 Install flooring coverings consisting of one layer of 6 mil polyethylene sheeting extending at least five feet from the work area. - 2.14.5 The glue dot waste and polyethylene floor covering should be placed in asbestos disposal bags.
 The associated blackboards and tack boards should be wrapped in two layers of polyethylene sheeting and disposed of as asbestos waste.
 All waste should be labeled appropriately for disposal as asbestos waste. - 2.14.6 Conduct final cleaning of the work area to a dust-free standard approved by the API.